 Ever notice that good clinics do not have to talk about and/or send out announcements of “how good they are or how high their success rates are”?
 ACFS believes this is simply done by reputation and word of mouth that is backed up by accurate and reproducible results over and over again.
 If you are good at what you do, you do not have to say it; your patients and results will for you.

-When the older technologies for chromosome testing using FISH where replaced by the newer technologies of PCR and 23-Chromosome Microarray, Arizona Center for Fertility Studies realized early on that this technology would be a very important key to the improved success of IVF and would result in higher success rates and lower miscarriage rates.
-This journey started about 7 years ago and ACFS was one of the first clinics in the US to “see” the true value of chromosome testing or PGS (preimplantation genetic screening).
+When the older technologies for chromosome testing using FISH were replaced by the newer technologies of PCR and 23-Chromosome Microarray, Arizona Center for Fertility Studies realized early on that this technology would be a very important key to the improved success of IVF and would result in higher success rates and lower miscarriage rates.
+This journey started about 7 years ago, and ACFS was one of the first clinics in the U.S. to “see” the true value of chromosome testing or PGS (preimplantation genetic screening).
 We subsequently began to offer PGS to all our patients doing IVF.

-There had been speculation that embryos could “self-correct” but there was no scientific proof of that.
-With patients’ permission and informed consent, ACFS asked to re-biopsy these abnormal day 5 blastocysts to see what percentage of them, if any, had “self-corrected”.
-In collaboration with 3 other clinics we found that in the first 24 day 5-6 embryos re-biopsied, 64% had “self-corrected” and were read as normal.
+There had been speculation that embryos could “self-correct,” but there was no scientific proof of that.
+With patients’ permission and informed consent, ACFS asked to re-biopsy these abnormal day 5 blastocysts to see what percentage of them, if any, had “self-corrected.”
+In collaboration with 3 other clinics, we found that in the first 24 day 5-6 embryos re-biopsied, 64% had “self-corrected” and were read as normal.
 ACFS, along with 3 other major clinics, published what we believed at the time to be the first scientific paper showing the embryos could “self-correct” by day 5-6 of development.

 Since PGS results could take up to a week to get back, ACFS needed to get proficient in embryo freezing or vitrification.
-This actually worked to ACFS advantage because we were starting to realize that frozen embryo transfers (FET) were showing up to 30% higher pregnancy rates and significantly reduced the risks of ovarian hyperstimulation syndrome (OHSS) allowing ACFS to use more aggressive stimulation protocols that proved instrumental in recovering increased quality and quantity of eggs with resulting higher numbers of “quality” embryos for transfer and more remaining to cryopreserve.
+This actually worked to ACFS advantage because we were starting to realize that frozen embryo transfers (FET) were showing up to 30% higher pregnancy rates and significantly reduced the risks of ovarian hyperstimulation syndrome (OHSS), allowing ACFS to use more aggressive stimulation protocols that proved instrumental in recovering increased quality and quantity of eggs with resulting higher numbers of “quality” embryos for transfer and more remaining to cryopreserve.

-The above chart shows the inefficiency of human reproduction and thus supports ACFS findings and experience of “improving” the odds with 23-Chromosome Microarray or PGS testing on all patients undergoing IVF
+The above chart shows the inefficiency of human reproduction and thus supports ACFS findings and experience of “improving” the odds with 23-Chromosome Microarray or PGS testing on all patients undergoing IVF.

-Courtesy of Richard Scott looking at 132,874 mature follicles and Genesis Genetics
+Courtesy of Richard Scott looking at 132,874 mature follicles and Genesis Genetics.

 Well, how did you get people to do what you think is important?
-Easy, make it worth their while.
-In an unprecedented decision, over 5+ years ago, ACFS decided to charge cost for PGS testing; and as far as we know, we are the only IVF clinic in the United States to do so.
+Easy: make it worth their while.
+In an unprecedented decision over 5+ years ago, ACFS decided not to charge the cost for PGS testing; and as far as we know, we are the only IVF clinic in the United States to do so.
 In other words, ACFS “does not make a dime” on chromosome testing or PGS.
 Actually, we make less money because on the outside chance there are no embryos to transfer, we do charge or collect the transfer fee.

-With ACFS success rates, this decision to do PGS at cost did not make any “business” sense.
-We could charge “what we wanted”; and unfortunately, most clinics do and they do not have anywhere near the same success rates as us.
+With ACFS success rates, this decision to do PGS at no cost did not make any “business” sense.
+We could charge “what we wanted,” and unfortunately, most clinics do, and they do not have anywhere near the same success rates as us.
 There was only one thing in the way.
 A promise ACFS made at its inception in 1982 — a strong and undying commitment to helping couples achieve their most cherished dreams — a baby.
-A promise and commitment to have kept for over 30 years.
+A promise and commitment we have kept for over 30 years.

-The “real” risk of a miscarriage (70-80% of miscarriages are due to chromosome abnormalities); or god forbid worst, the risk of a chromosome abnormality resulting in a live birth like a Down’s Syndrome baby or worst.
-How nice would it be for any couple, young or old, not to worry about the risk of having a chromosomally abnormal pregnancy and having to face that “so very hard” decision of whether or not to terminate or keep the pregnancy?
+The “real” risk of a miscarriage (70-80% of miscarriages are due to chromosome abnormalities); or god forbid, the risk of a chromosome abnormality resulting in a live birth like a Down’s Syndrome baby or worse.
+How nice would it be for any couple, young or old, not to worry about the risk of having a chromosomally abnormal pregnancy and having to face that “so very hard” decision of whether or not to terminate the pregnancy?
 PGS effectively eliminates all that worry.

-Courtesy of Genesis Genetics.org
+Courtesy of Genesis Genetics.org.